hiddentao/squel/README.md

 ## Building it

-To build the code:
+To build the code and run the tests:

     $ npm install -g grunt-cli
     $ npm install
     $ grunt <-- this will build the code and run the tests

-To run the tests on their own:

-    $ grunt test

 To build annotated source code docs into the `docs/` folder: